-- If the tax is assessed and the IRS completes a substitute return for you, they will begin collecting.
-This means they can place a tax levy on wages or bank accounts, or a federal tax lien on your personal personal property.
+- After completing a substitute return for you, the IRS will begin collection activity.
+They may place a tax levy on wages or bank accounts or a federal tax lien on your personal property.

 How to File Back Taxes

-- Gather Necessary Information : Find old documents needed to file old returns.
-Particularly old W-2s, and 1099 tax documents.
-If you cannot find the docs, you can ask your old company for them or contact the IRS at 1-866-681-4271.
+- If you can’t find the documents you need, contact old employers or financial institutions and ask them for documents.
 If they do not have the information, you can call the IRS and request income data for missing years.
-It is likely that the IRS will have this information because all companies are required to report this information to the IRS.
-If they do not have it, you can use form 4852, which is a substitute W-2 that estimates what your W-2 would have been for those given years.
+It is likely that the IRS will have these details because all companies are required to report this information to the IRS.

-- Do not delay, the longer you wait, the worst penalties can get.
+- Do not delay.
+The longer you wait, the worse the penalties can get.
 It is NEVER too late to file a return.

-- Use a tax professional that can file AND reduce your back taxes.
-You will likely end up saving more money by using a tax professional than if you attempted to do everything on your own since they are experts and have handled many situations similar to yours.
-This is especially important if you do not have enough money to pay the taxes owed.
-The IRS always tries to make individuals feel that they must pay at all costs when this is not the case at all and you can find a settlement method that is right for you.
+- Use a tax professional who can file and reduce your back taxes.
+Usually, you end up saving more money by using a tax professional than you would if you attempted to handle everything on your own.
+These experts have handled many situations just like yours, and they know how to negotiate with the IRS successfully.
+This is especially important if you don’t have enough money to pay the taxes owed.

-- If you would like a professional tax team on your side to help you file and resolve back taxes, or you would like a complimentary consultation to understand what is involved with the process, request a free quote from the form above.
+If you would like a professional tax team on your side to help you file and resolve back taxes, request help using the form above.
+We can give you a complimentary consultation to help you understand the process and identify your next move.

 Request Help Filing Back Taxes